Robust Econometrics for Growth-at-Risk: Existing Methods

 \begin{proposition} Suppose that (i) $Q_{Y_{t+h}|X_t}\left( \tau |x\right) =x^{\prime }\beta\left( \tau \right)$ holds for $\tau \in [1-\varepsilon, 1)$ or $\tau \in (0, \varepsilon]$ for some $\varepsilon>0$ and (ii) $F_{Y_{t+h}|X_t}\left( \ \cdot \ |x\right)$ is a skewed-t distributed with degree of freedom $v\left( x\right)$.
 Then $v(x)$ must be constant in $x$. \end{proposition}

 This result originates from \citet[][Proposition 2.1]{wang2013estimation}, who study the constancy of the tail index.
-We tailor their argument for the skew-t distribution in our setup.
+We tailor their argument for the skewed-t distribution in our setup.
 A proof is found in Appendix \ref{sec:prop:imposs}.
-This proposition establishes that the linear quantile regression model $Q_{Y_{t+h}|X_t}(x) = x'\beta(\tau)$ assumed in Step 1 of Section \ref{sec:review_adrian} and the skewed-t distribution of $F_{Y_{t+h}|X_t}\left( \ \cdot \ |x\right)$ assumed in Step 2 of Section \ref{sec:review_adrian} necessarily imply that degree of freedom $v(x) = \overline v$ is constant in observed predictor $x$.
-Hence, the procedure of \citet{adrian2019vulnerable} forces the tail exponent to be constant in $x$.
+This proposition establishes that the linear quantile regression model $Q_{Y_{t+h}|X_t}(x) = x'\beta(\tau)$ assumed in Step 1 of Section \ref{sec:review_adrian} and the skewed-t distribution of $F_{Y_{t+h}|X_t}\left( \ \cdot \ |x\right)$ assumed in Step 2 of Section \ref{sec:review_adrian} necessarily imply that degree of freedom $v(x) = \overline v$ is constant and does not depend on observed predictor $x$.
+In summary, while the procedure of \citet{adrian2019vulnerable} gives a tail index $v(x)$ that depends on $x$, their model implies that the tail in fact does not depend on $x$ but is a constant $v(x) = \overline v$.
+Proposition \ref{prop:imposs} implies an internal inconsistency within the existing method: fitting the skewed-t distribution and using quantile regression are self-contradicting.
+Specifically, quantile regression implies that the conditional quantile depends on $x$ through a linear location-and-scale transformation.
+Such location-and-scale model restricts that the tail index, which corresponds to the degree of freedom in the skewed-t distribution, to be constant.
+Therefore, fitting the skewed-t distribution automatically loses such dependence when using extreme quantiles.
+Since GaR precisely targets the extreme quantile and other tail features, losing the dependence of tail shape on $x$ could incur substantial misspecification bias.